rust-lang/rustup/README.md

-MSVC builds of Rust additionally require an [installation of Visual Studio 2013 (or later) or the Visual C++ Build Tools 2015][vs] so rustc can use its linker. for Visual Studio, make sure to check the "C++ tools" option.
+MSVC builds of Rust additionally require an [installation of Visual Studio 2013 (or later) or the Visual C++ Build Tools 2015][vs] so rustc can use its linker.
+For Visual Studio, make sure to check the "C++ tools" option.
 No additional software installation is necessary for basic use of the GNU build.